openedx/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 might create an assignment that consists of a group project or activity, with a choice of topics, and ask learners to join teams within the topic of their choice to complete the assignment.
 Team members can use discussions within the team to communicate and collaborate on the assignment.

-Teams are not as effective when members have no specific team tasks or goals.
-EdX does not recommend using teams in your course if you want only to provide a way for learners to connect socially.
-You can encourage learners to connect socially by using discussions within the course.
+If you want only to provide a way for learners to connect socially, consider using discussions within the course rather than teams.
 For more information about using discussions, see :ref:`Running_discussions`.